-- Supervisors who have the authority to hire, discharge or impose economic discipline on employees, including many sergeants in smaller agencies, would NOT be included in this change. - Management teams would still can retain "confidential" status employees or higher-ranking management officials who cannot be in a union.
+- Supervisors who have the authority to hire, discharge or impose economic discipline on employees, including many sergeants in smaller agencies, would NOT be included in this change.
+The amendments incorporated into this bill were agreed upon by ORCOPS and the police chiefs, sheriffs, and league of cities. - Management teams would still can retain "confidential" status employees or higher-ranking management officials who cannot be in a union.